flarum/docs/docs/extend/update-2_0.md

 ##### <span class="notable">Notable</span>
 * Flarum 2.0 introduces support for SQLite and PostgreSQL databases.
 If your extension uses any database-specific queries, you should ensure they are compatible with these databases.
 * You can use the new `whenMysql`, `whenSqlite`, and `whenPgsql` methods on the query builder to run database-specific queries.
-For example:
 * You should ensure your extension is explicit about whether it supports SQLite and PostgreSQL.
 You can use the `database-support` key in your `composer.json` to specify this.

 :::tip